 The monastery was built like a fortress and part of its wall is still visible.
 The buildings of the complex surround the central two-aisled church of the monastery, dedicated to the Dormiotion of the Virgin Mary (Kimisis) and the Apostles Peter and Paul.
 There was a third aisle, dedicated to Saint Fanourios, but it has been demolished.
 Near the main gate, you will see the legendary Tower of Xopateras with the great story.
 Moreover, you will see the baking house, the olive mill, the wine press, several warehouses, the cheese cellar, a small well used during the sieges of the monastery, the guest house (the old abbot cell), the abbot cell with the library, the monks' cells and the graves of the abbots of the monastery.
 Moreover, four icons of the famous Cretan artist Angelos (15th century) have survived till today.

 The monastery was housing the brothers Parthenios and Eumenios, who later founded the monastery Koudoumas and today are honored as saints.
 Moreover, during the Turkish occupation, the monastery was turned to stavropegic (ruled directly by the Patriarch) so as to ensure its property.
 The monastery owns some of the oldest chapels of Asterousia, with remarkable frescoes.
-Among them are: the cavernous chapel of Agia Kiriaki (celebr.
-July 7) and the church of St. Anthony in Agiofarago Gorge, Panagia chapel in Martsalo canyon, the Saints Eftychiani (celebr.
+Among them are the cavernous chapel of Agia Kiriaki (celebr.
+July 7) and the church of Saint Anthony in Agiofarago Gorge, Panagia chapel in Martsalo canyon, the Saints Eftychiani (celebr.
 17 August), Saint Andrew (30 November) and Saint John the Baptist ( August 29) in Vathys Lagos position.

 - 14th century: According to tradition, Sister Martha founds the monastery of Odigitria